jhpyle/docassemble/_docs/development.md

 You could have a number of testing scripts like these, which you could run to ensure that the legal logic of your interview is proper.
-Unlike [Lettuce] scripts that test your actual interview, these scripts will not need to be changed whenever you make stylistic modifications to your interview.
+Unlike [Aloe] scripts that test your actual interview, these scripts will not need to be changed whenever you make stylistic modifications to your interview.
 In that way, they are much easier to maintain.